metalvegetarianoprogresivo/SkillSearch/README.md

     ./manage.py makemigrations
     ./manage.py migrate

-run the code using:
+Start the server by using:

     python3 manage.py runserver

 create redirects on nginx url = /etc/nginx/...default4. pip freezerun in 0.0.0.0:port https://github.com/IntersysConsulting/simple-ms-login

-## The project
+## The Project

 Our project has 3 main modules: